sidvashisth2005/Travelling-App/README.md

 ---

 ## 📸 Screenshots
-*Add screenshots here to showcase the UI and features!*
+*Screenshots here to showcase the UI and features!*

 ---

 ## 📄 License
-*Specify your license here (MIT, Apache, etc.)*
+*All license reserved.

 ---